paraimpu/cagliari-opendata/README.md

 -----------------------------------------------------------
 <a name="getStation"></a>
 ### getStation(id, cb)
-Gets info about a particular station given its `id`
+Gets info about a particular station given its `id`.

 A JSON is returned.

 - `id` is the numeric or String id of the station